VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 There are odd ways around the determinism using uniforms, but regardless, it's not really a big deal.
 The bigger problem is that it's actually just... kinda a bad random?
 Like, it's not [uniform](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) or [normal](https://en.wikipedia.org/wiki/Normal_distribution).
 This is a big part of why you can easily see the banding in the random function as you scale it.
 This is especially annoying for compute shaders, as there's quite a few algorithms that rely on having good, pseudo random numbers.
 There's ways around this, but if you need them I believe in your ability to search the web.

+Lacking a better place to mention them, [One Dimensional Reversible Automata](https://richiejp.com/1d-reversible-automata) can be used to make incredible not-qite random patterns which I can best describe as the baby of fractals and digital glitching.
+I love them.

 {{< /tab >}}

 {{< tab "12 - Cellular Noise" >}}